Letters from Prison

 Sulo Veshi

-By Decision No. 38, dated 21.07.1973, for the crime of sabotage as a participant in an organization against the people's government, and based on Articles 72-76 and 28 of the Penal Code, for the crime of agitation and propaganda that caused particularly severe consequences, based on Articles 73/2 and 28 of the Penal Code, as well as based on Article 49 of the Penal Code in conjunction with other sentences, he was sentenced to 16 years of imprisonment, confiscation of property, and loss of electoral rights for 5 years.
+By Decision No. 38 dated 21.07.1973, for the crime of sabotage as a participant in an organization against the people’s power and on the basis of Articles 72–76 and 28 of the Penal Code, for the crime of agitation and propaganda that have caused particularly grave consequences on the basis of Article 73/2 and 28 of the Penal Code, as well as on the basis of Article 49 of the Penal Code in cumulation of sentences, he is sentenced to 16 years of imprisonment, confiscation of property, and the loss of electoral right for 5 years.

 Spaç